<big>Glossary of Painting Terms</big>(As of July 2003)

 The substrate or the existing paint layer of an object to be painted.

-will be caused by the components contained in the paint material used during the topcoat application.
+will be caused by substances contained in the paint material used during top coating.

-Solvents and diluents added; desirable for plastic substrates.
+Solvents and diluents dissolved; desirable for plastic substrates.

-(good adhesion), but not suitable for old paintwork (the paint layer becomes unusable).
+(good adhesion), but unsuitable for old paintwork (the paint layer becomes unusable).

 Mixing

-A mixture, typically consisting of base lacquer, hardener, and thinner.
+A mixture, typically consisting of base coat, hardener, and thinner.

 Orange peel effect